 Wedding Photography at Llancaiach Fawr Manor: A Venue Near Treharris, South Wales

-Set in 20 acres of attractive grounds in the heart of the South Wales valleys and with history dating back to the English Civil War, Llancaiach Fawr Manor is a wedding venue that you and your guests won’t easily forget.
+This historic house and wedding venue is set in 20 acres of attractive grounds in the heart of the South Wales valleys.
+With a history dating back to the English Civil War, Llancaiach Fawr Manor is a wedding location that you and your guests won’t easily forget.
 The manor is located close to the B4254 and B4255 intersection between the towns of Treharris & Trelewis and Nelson and about halfway between Merthyr Tydfil and Caerphilly.

 The Manor as a Wedding Venue